COSMIC-PopSynth/COSMIC/docs/fixedpop/index.rst

 * ``--inifile Params.ini`` : this tells COSMIC where to look for the BSE flags that set the binary evolution model; in this case, the inifile is assumed to be in the same directory that the command line call is made

-* ``--Nstep 5000 --Niter 10000000 -n 1`` : this tells COSMIC to use 1 processor to evolve a maximum of 1e7 systems and check in every 5000 systems to track how the shape of the distributions of the parameters specified in convergence-params change
+* ``--Nstep 5000 --Niter 10000000 -n 2`` : this tells COSMIC to use 2 processors (or in the MPI case, MPI tasks) to evolve a maximum of 1e7 systems and check in every 5000 systems to track how the shape of the distributions of the parameters specified in convergence-params change

 ===================
 Stopping conditions